m-lab/gcp-config/cloud-build-notifiers/README.md

 ## Cloud Build notifiers

 The files in this directory are used to configure Cloud Build notifiers.
+They are stored in each project in a GCS bucket named like `<project>-notifiers-config`.
 Currently, the only notifier enabled is Slack.
 See these documents for more infomation on how the Slack notifier was enabled in each project.

 * https://cloud.google.com/build/docs/configuring-notifications/configure-slack
 * https://cloud.google.com/build/docs/configuring-notifications/automate